sevlakoz/x1fd3/README.md

 No input files required to run GUI.
 For CLI-based modes 2, 3, or 4 files need to be provided.
-Run any of these modes without no arguments to see help.
+Run any of these modes with no arguments to see help.

 ## Mode details